Craig-UK/portfolio/dev_blog_posts/promptopia-full-stack-next-app.md

 ![Profile page which shows Posts created by a user](</assets/images/2023/may/promptopia/Profile Page - Edited.png>)

-As with the feed on the Home page, and as can be seen in the images above, to the right of the 'Prompt' box, there is an icon.
-This icon can be clicked by the user and when it is clicked the text of the 'prompt' will be copied to the users clipboard and will also display a 'checkmark' icon if the prompt text has been successfully copied to the users clipboard.
+As with the feed on the Home Page, and as can be seen in the image above.
+There is an icon.
+This icon can be clicked by a user to allow them to copy the text of the prompt to the user's clipboard.
+This icon will change to a 'checkmark' icon when the user has successfully copied the text of the prompt to their clipboard.

 ## Create Post Page